NetApp-IT-Copilot/.github/profile/README.md

 As a first step, you need to have an Active Github account 🧑‍💻 which is linked with your NetApp Email ID.
 Hence the below 3 Prerequisites need to be completed :

 1. **Link NetApp email with GitHub Account**: If you haven't already, please create a GitHub account using your NetApp email.
-If you already have a personal GitHub account, you can simply add your SSO NetApp email address (username@netapp.com) by visiting this [GitHub](https://github.com/) and navigating to 'Settings → Emails' 📩.
+If you already have a personal GitHub account, you can simply add your NetApp email address (firstname.lastname@netapp.com) by visiting this [GitHub](https://github.com/) and navigating to 'Settings → Emails' 📩.
 2. **Enable Two-Factor Authentication**: Ensure that your GitHub account has Two-Factor Authentication (2FA) enabled 🔐.
 You can verify this by visiting this [link](https://github.com/settings/security) and checking for a green 'Enabled' tag next to Two-Factor Authentication.
 3. **Join NetApp GitHub SSO NG Group**: Join the ng-github-users@netapp.com group by visiting this [link](https://neat.hq.netapp.com/nag).
 Please note that it can take up to an hour for Azure to sync with the Nag tool ⏱️.